Canine leishmaniasis: Cause

 The Mexicana (L. mexicana, L. amazonensis, L. venezuelensis, and L. pifanoi) and Viannia (L. braziliensis, L. guyanensis, L. panamensis and L. peruviana) strains are not commonly found in dogs.
 Subgenus Viannia strains are found only in Central and South America, all of which cause leishmaniasis in humans.

 Transmission

 Traditionally, canine transmission is directly from sandfly to dog.
 Cases in the United States have proven L. infantum transmission from dog to dog by direct contamination with blood and secretions, as well as transplacentally from an infected bitch to her pups.
 This mode of transmission seems to be unique to the L. infantum Mon1 strain found in the United States.
 Although in utero transmission is likely the predominant method of disease spread amount the L. infantum Mon1 strain, it is still a viable parasite (has not lost virulence factors associated with sandfly-uptake) which can be transmitted via sandfly bite.
-A Brazilian study of 63 puppies from 18 L. donovani-infected parents found no evidence of congential or transplacental infection.
+A Brazilian study of 63 puppies from 18 L. donovani-infected parents found no evidence of congenital or transplacental infection.